 17 November 2018 / Artist Feature

-NEH caught up with Heike this week in her studio, to find out more about her and her work.
+NEH spoke with Lancelot this week in his studio, to find out more about him and his work.

 8. What do you like about living in Brighton?